Skip to content

 }

-When the responding app returns a content:// URI, the calling app typically queries OpenableColumns.DISPLAY_NAME to get a human-readable filename:
+When the responding app returns a content:// URI, the calling app can query OpenableColumns.DISPLAY_NAME to get a human-readable filename:

 fun getDisplayName(uri: Uri): String? {